Interface ServerSentEventBroadcaster

 broadcaster.broadcastEvent(event);

-Soklet's default ServerSentEventServer implementation guarantees exactly one ServerSentEventBroadcaster instance exists per ResourcePath.
+Soklet's default ServerSentEventServer implementation guarantees at most one broadcaster is registered per ResourcePath at a time; instances may be recreated after becoming idle.
 That implementation is responsible for the creation and management of ServerSentEventBroadcaster instances.

 You may acquire a broadcaster via ServerSentEventServer.acquireBroadcaster(ResourcePath).